kununu/testing-bundle/docs/FixturesTypes/options.md

 ## Options

-The class [Options](/src/Test/Options/Options.php) is provided and it implements the `OptionsInterface` and also provides a builder pattern.
+The class [Options](/src/Test/Options/Options.php) is provided, and it implements the `OptionsInterface` and also provides a builder pattern.

 ```php
 use Kununu\TestingBundle\Test\Options\Options;